Saturday, December 6, 2025

 Complex interaction over Caucasian range.

-We have now sufficient DNA from both south and north of Caucasus to draw at last the contours of migratory events that shaped the pre Bronze Age history of Caucasian range.
-So lets make a summary of them.
+We now have sufficient DNA from both the south and north of the Caucasus to outline the migratory events that shaped the pre-Bronze Age history of the Caucasian range.
+Here is a summary of these events.

-Around 5500-5000 BC Farmers from.Kura Araxes basin, almost certainly related to Shulaveri culture cross the Caucasus and venture to north.
-Even though its still contested by some but I have little doubt that zoological data will support the idea that pastoralism appears in East Europe due to this event.
-It spread rapidly to north toward Volga, then slightly later toward Ukraine.
-Those are the earliest kurganic cultures in East Europe that can be linked to IE people.
+Around 5500–5000 BC, farmers from the Kura-Araxes basin, almost certainly related to the Shulaveri culture, crossed the Caucasus and moved north.
+Although still contested by some, I have little doubt that zoological data will support the idea that pastoralism appeared in Eastern Europe due to this event.
+It spread rapidly north toward the Volga and slightly later toward Ukraine.
+These are the earliest kurganic cultures in Eastern Europe that can be linked to Indo-European populations.

-However the two most frequent haplotypes associated with pastoralism in East Europe are the R1b-V1636 and I2-L699 of local origin (EHG and UHG).
-Occasionally we see some cases of J2 and J1.
-The most remarkable is the J2b2b from Eneolithic Moldova which is from the same branch as the Shulaveri Y DNA from Menresh tepe in Azerbaijan.
-The J2b2a1-L283 that later expanded with Yamnaya also might be from Shulaveri.
+However, the two most frequent haplotypes associated with pastoralism in Eastern Europe are R1b-V1636 and I2-L699, of local origin (EHG and UHG).
+Occasionally, J2 and J1 are observed.
+Notably, J2b2b from Eneolithic Moldova belongs to the same branch as Shulaveri Y-DNA from Mentesh Tepe in Azerbaijan.
+The J2b2a1-L283 haplotype, which later expanded with Yamnaya, might also trace back to Shulaveri.
+The lack of a similar change in Y-DNA, despite important autosomal shifts in Eastern Europe, is beyond the scope of this summary.

-The map shows two way interactions between north and south over eastern pass.
-The genetic history of western pass in Caucasus is different.
-It was more isolated and had less impact.
+The map illustrates the two-way interactions between north and south over the eastern passes.
+The genetic history of the western passes in the Caucasus is different: it was more isolated and had less impact.

 No comments: